Vineyard Vines: Expansion

+Production is mostly offshore, including Vietnam, China, and South America.

 Stores

 The first stores were opened in Northeastern locations associated with the sea such as Martha's Vineyard.
 The first was in Edgartown, Martha's Vineyard, followed by Greenwich, Connecticut.
 The company has expanded to more than 100 stores across the U.S. states and the brand is sold by over 600 other retailers.

-Reception

-Their clothing has been described as preppy.